LisovskiiG/Prompts-for-Brain-Traning/README.md

 # Prompts
-The best prompts for all sides of life
+The best prompts for all sides of your life